sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Psionics Ability

-While mastering control of their psychic talent takes effort and discipline, a psyknightís connection to it is intuitive and natural.
+While mastering control of their psychic talent takes effort and discipline, a psyknight√≠s connection to it is intuitive and natural.
 Wisdom is your psionics ability for your powers.
 You use your Wisdom whenever a power of feature refers to your psionics ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a psionics power or feature and when making an attack roll with one.

 **Psionics save DC** = 8 + your proficiency bonus + your Wisdom modifier